krugertech/Disable-Windows-Update/README.md

 # About
-This window service will monitors Windows Update every few seconds to ensure it is stopped and disabled.
+This window service monitors Windows Update every few seconds to ensure it is stopped and disabled.

 # Control back into your hands
 Windows 10 forces you to continually update even when you disable the Windows Update service.